arnbod/latex-to-text/README.md

 Operations
 ----------

-* Use 'python3 latextotext.py toto.tex' to transform a LaTeX file to a text file 'toto.txt'.
-You will get an additionnal dictionnary 'toto.dic'.
+* Use `python3 latextotext.py toto.tex` to transform a LaTeX file to a text file `toto.txt`.
+You will get an additionnal dictionnary `toto.dic`.

-* Don't panic if you see lots of tags '€1234€', they replace maths and LaTeX commands!
+* Don't panic if you see lots of tags `€1234€`, they replace maths and LaTeX commands!

-* Use automatic translation on the text file, I recommend [DeepL Translator](https://www.deepl.com/translator), save the file in your target langage as 'new_toto.txt'
+* Use automatic translation on the text file, I recommend [DeepL Translator](https://www.deepl.com/translator), save the file in your target langage as `new_toto.txt`.

-* Recover your LaTeX file with 'python3 texttolatex.py new_toto.txt toto.dic', you will get a
+* Recover your LaTeX file with `python3 texttolatex.py new_toto.txt toto.dic`, you will get a
-file 'new_toto.tex' in your target langage with your original maths.
+file `new_toto.tex` in your target langage with your original maths.

 * You certainly need to check and correct the translation.